 As you can see above, the Famag tilting head locks into place with a set of screw levers, one on the right and one on the mixer’s left.
 These levers unlock the tilting mixer head by screwing it in and out.
 The on-button will function when the mixer head is down, and the screw is sufficiently screwed in.

 While turning the straight screw lever is very easy, I wish the Famag would have used a sliding lock (similar to the Haussler dough mixers) or some other more convenient mechanism.
 I’ve turned the left screw lever in just far enough to satisfy the safety mechanism but still allow the mixer head to move up or down freely.
-This way, I must operate the right side lever to lock or unlock the tilting mixer head.
+I must operate the right side lever to lock or unlock the tilting mixer head.

 Controlling the Mixing Speed